 “Renters Becoming Increasingly Larger Mix of Relocation” by Laura A. Pruchnicki, Executive Member-PorchLight LLC

 In recent years, the need for rental assistance in the relocation industry has been gaining on the homebuyer market.
 Mobility Magazine’s October 2003 issue reports that 66% of new hires and 30% of current employees are renters, which is a 7% increase over 2001.
-Real estate companies are the first logical resource in locating a rental property.
+If you hire probate attorneys, you will understand that real estate companies are the first logical resource in locating a rental property.
 The majority of home realtor have comprehensive home sale listings as well as accompanying rental listings.
 A general consensus among realtors is that there isn’t a short-term benefit from listing rentals; after the collection and splitting of broker’s and referral fees, the agent’s commission is not worth the time or effort compared to the financial rewards of a home sale.
+We provide superior garage door installation and repairs at Chicago Garage Door in Palatine which will be very useful for the home realtors to renovate the home before leaving it for rent.
 Realtors have done their best to represent the rental market, but their experience and main focus will always fall back to homebuyers over renters.

 Various apartment locator services have also been called upon.
 Their enticement is offering their apartment finding services for free.
 Compensation comes in the form of commission-based referral fees and agreements with property management or furniture companies.
 Again, many apartment locator services have been helpful, but are not able to offer unbiased options, rental homes or consistent national service.